-The new “We’re Still Here” video features Perry lip-syncing to the tune while driving a vintage Chevy Chevelle around the streets of Hollywood at night.
-Reminiscing about his younger days, Steve watches various people out on the town, including a young couple on a date.
+The “We’re Still Here” video features Perry lip-syncing to the tune while driving a vintage Chevy Chevelle around the streets of Hollywood at night, looking introspective as he watches various people out on the town.

 Copyright © 2019, ABC Radio.
 All rights reserved.